DavidSchinazi/draft-connect-udp-ecn/draft-schinazi-masque-connect-udp-ecn.md

 If a client supports this extension and HTTP/3 datagrams
 {{!H3DGRAM=I-D.schinazi-quic-h3-datagram}}, it can attempt to use datagrams for ECN information.
-This is done by allocating four datagram flow identifiers (as opposed to one in traditional CONNECT-UDP) and communicating them to the proxy using parameters on the "Datagram-Flow-Id" header.
-These parameters are "ect0", "ect1" and "ce".
+This is done by allocating four datagram flow identifiers (as opposed to one in traditional CONNECT-UDP) and communicating them to the proxy using named elements on the "Datagram-Flow-Id" header.
+These names are "ecn-ect0", "ecn-ect1", and "ecn-ce".
 For example:

 ~~~
-  Datagram-Flow-Id = 100; ect0=102; ect1=104; ce=106
+  Datagram-Flow-Id = 42, 44; ecn-ect0, 46; ecn-ect1, 48; ecn-ce
 ~~~

-If the proxy wishes to support datagram encoding of this extension, it echoes those parameters in its CONNECT-UDP response.
-The main flow identifier now represents Not-ECT, whereas the one in "ect0" represents ECT(0), "ect1" represents ECT(1) and "ce" represents CE; see Section 5 of {{ECN}} for the definition of these IP header fields.
+If the proxy wishes to support datagram encoding of this extension, it echoes those named elements in its CONNECT-UDP response.
+The unnamed element now represents Not-ECT, whereas the one in "ecn-ect0" represents ECT(0), "ecn-ect1" represents ECT(1) and "ecn-ce" represents CE; see Section 5 of {{ECN}} for the definition of these IP header fields.

 When the proxy receives a datagram from the given flow identifier, it sets the IP packet's ECN bits accordingly on the UDP packet it sends to the target.